 The process of writing is very much the same as the process of making an installation, sculpture, or a painting.
 With a deep interest in history and the role of location, I’ve always been fascinated with the research phase of projects.
 I collect information for writing in the same way, until my mind is overflowing with incomprehension.
 Then, like it’s all contained in a blender, I turn on the switch, swirling all madly until elements float to the top; what’s the most important part of this story, what’s the best image to tell a story.

-I’m now publishing essays & art in three new online venues: two on Substack and one on Medium.
-Based on the subscription model; if you’re interested, please subscribe.
+I hope I can interest you in subscribing.
 It can be a dynamic exchange between the reader and the writer where I seek and welcome comments.
 I’ll be frank, never having been an artist isolated, my work has always been public, and in a small way, like so many others, I want to maintain a voice.
-This is an adaptation from what I used to do, the career I used to have when institutions bought original art to something new.
+This is an adaptation from what I used to do, the career I used to have when institutions bought original art.
+How to Be an Artist A new way to write about what we artists and writers must do.

-Essay about author Jack London and my great-grandfather.
-A two generation mystery is solved.
+Essay: author Jack London and my great-grandfather.
+A two generation mystery solved.

 Nov.
 14, 2019_Essay and images about the Camp Fire, 1 year out, in Zocolo Public Square